maazshakeel/maazshakeel/README.md

 - 🌱 I’m currently learning Mobile App Development With React Native

-- 💬 Ask me about React and JavaScript
+- 💬 Ask me about React, TypesScript and JavaScript

 - 📫 How to reach me maaz.shakeel.bodla@gmail.com